 Our bylaws provide that the Board may delegate responsibility to committees.
-The Board has three standing committees: an audit committee, a compensation committee, and a nominating and corporate governance committee.
-The Board has also adopted a written charter for each of the three standing committees.
+The Board has four standing committees: an audit committee, a compensation committee, a nominating and corporate governance committee and a compliance committee.
+The Board has also adopted a written charter for each of the four standing committees.
 Each committee charter is available in the corporate governance section of our website at http://investor.esperion.com/corporate-governance.cfm.